open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 ### Field: `InstrumentationScope`

-Type: (Name,Version) tuple of strings.
+Type: (Name,ShortName,Version) tuple of strings.

 Description: the [instrumentation scope](../glossary.md#instrumentation-scope).
 Multiple occurrences of events coming from the same scope can happen across time and